vizzuhq/ipyvizzu-story/README.md

 ## Usage

-You can check the code behind the animation on the top of the page in our [Example gallery](https://ipyvizzu-story.vizzuhq.com/latest/examples/us_budget/).
+You can check and download the code behind the animation on the top of the page in our
+[Example gallery](https://ipyvizzu-story.vizzuhq.com/latest/examples/us_budget/).

 You can create the story below with the following code snippet.